amichuda/randcoef/README.md

 - `master`
   - contains the published command, but with a change to turn of `mata strict`
 - `rank_maxiter`
-  - checks that matrix used in optimization have rank
+  - checks that matrix used in optimization has rank
   - has an option for maximum iterations for the optimizer
 - `multicoll_and_endog_not_dummies`
   - Adds an error message if multicollinearity stops the optimization